news

 Many municipalities have regulations requiring construction companies to create and submit a site grading plan before beginning the process.
 A city department must inspect and approve these plans in advance.

-These site grading plans confirm that the grading and resulting elevations will provide proper drainage for the site.
+These site grading plans confirm that the grading and resulting elevations will provide proper drainage.
 Planning officials consider three primary factors.

 1. Lot Size and Structure Coverage